mlevans0/altmetric-details-page-api-docs/source/shared/fetch/posts/geo.rst

      - Description
    * - ``country``
      - string
-     - The country code of the policy source wher ethe mention occured.
+     - The country code of the policy source where the mention occurred.